SpencerTSmith/HTTP-Benchmarker/README.md

 args available
 - -n {number of requests to send}
 - -j {number of threads to spawn} will distribute requests evenly between them
+- -c {number of concurrent sockets per thread} will distribute further the requests
-- -r {custom http request} coming soon
+- -r {custom http request} a string "" of your http request
 - -s {server to benchmark of the form [ip:port]}
-- -v verbose (prints(truncated) http response to console) no argument modifier
+- -v verbose (prints (truncated) http response to console) no argument modifier
+- -f {filepath} output is redirected to filepath... coming soon

 ## Output